mostafa-elkoumy/esp8266/README.md

-# esp8266
+# esp8266 Wi-Fi Module Software Layer

-The Software Driver layer for the famous Wi-Fi Module esp8266 to be used in IoT applications
+The Software Driver layer for the famous Wi-Fi Module esp8266 to be used in IoT applications.

-#test
+Everyone Feel free to use this Software Layer but with reserve the Author rights.

+The Communication between MCU and esp8266 is using UART Communication whatever it is HW or SW UART.

+Enjoy IoT applications.